Category Development / EMEA / 2018–2024

 Infrastructure

-Buy Now, taxonomy, and the infrastructure of scale
+Buy Now and the systems of scale.

 Alongside auction activity, a major focus was the development of Sotheby’s Buy Now platform.